apache/cassandra-java-driver/changelog/README.md

 - [improvement] JAVA-1261: Throw error when attempting to page in I/O thread.
 - [bug] JAVA-1258: Regression: Mapper cannot map a materialized view after JAVA-1126.
 - [bug] JAVA-1101: Batch and BatchStatement should consider inner statements to determine query idempotence
+- [improvement] JAVA-1262: Use ParseUtils for quoting & unquoting.

 ### 3.0.3